Flu Shots

 When is the best time to get vaccinated?

 It is recommended you get the flu shot as soon as it becomes available because it takes about two weeks to be fully effective.
-Flu season begins in October and extends through March or April.
+Flu season begins in October and extends through early May.

 Do I need a flu shot every flu season?